descope-sample-apps/nextjs-demo-app-router/README.md

-# Welcome to the Descope and NextJS App Router Template
+# Welcome to the Descope and NextJS App Router Template: Building Blocks Included
 This is a sample consumer app built by Descope to showcase the Descope Flows functionality with NextJS.
+It also includes useful hooks, utilities, and components to get started.

 ## Set up
 In order to launch this app: